andifalk/secure-development-on-kubernetes/gke-provisioning/README.md

 2. Use Method / Node
 3. Kubernetes / Compute Resources / Pod

-When you select the one for cluster it looks like the following image.
+When you select the one for the cluster it looks like the following image.

 ![Grafana](images/grafana.png)